kshitizsinghal13/StockPulse/README.markdown

 3. **Analytics**:
    - Computes metrics like moving averages and volatility using a 5-point sliding window.
 4. **Alert Monitoring**:
-   - Continuously checks user-defined alerts (e.g., “Notify if AAPL drops below $140”) and triggers notifications when conditions are met.
+   - Continuously checks user-defined alerts (e.g., "Notify if AAPL drops below $140") and triggers notifications when conditions are met.
 5. **Persistence**:
    - Stores data in SQLite (`stock_history.db`) and updates the FAISS index for RAG.

 #### Example Workflow
 - **Input**: User tracks AAPL with an alert for a 5% price drop.
-- **Process**: Pathway streams AAPL’s price, detects a 5% drop, and sends a SocketIO notification.
+- **Process**: Pathway streams AAPL's price, detects a 5% drop, and sends a SocketIO notification.
 - **Output**: The dashboard updates instantly, and the user receives an alert.

 #### Why Pathway?